ThePennyGoblin/SMU_Project_3_Team-_1/README.md

 - Flask (API)
 - OTHER PENDING

-ools - CSV, PostgresSQL, Python(various libraries)
+Tools - CSV, PostgresSQL, Python(various libraries)
         - Stripped spaces and semi-colons, any N/A and errors.
         - Removed non-relevant data, like
             -"test blocks"